Attitude (Troop album)

 Attitude is the second album by new jack swing group Troop released by Atlantic Records on October 13, 1989.
 The album features numerous debuts by a few well known musicians.
 The songs "My Music" and "I Will Always Love You" marked the debut of record producer Dallas Austin, who co-produced the songs with his mentor Joyce "Fenderella" Irby - a former member of the band Klymaxx.
 A then-unknown Trent Reznor appeared as one of the recording engineers on the Gerald Levert produced songs "That's My Attitude" and "For You".
-The video version of the single "Spread My Wings" was the one of the first songs remixed by hip hop producer Clark Kent.
+The video version of the single "Spread My Wings" was one of the first songs remixed by hip hop producer Clark Kent.

 Attitude was the highest-charting album from Troop, peaking within the Top 5 on the Top R&B Albums chart and received a gold certification.
 It spawned the group's first two R&B hits to peak at number-one: "Spread My Wings" and the cover of the Jackson 5 song, "All I Do Is Think of You," both of which was produced by singer and producer Chuckii Booker.
 Booker originally wanted to keep "Spread My Wings" for his 1989 debut Chuckii, but group member Steve Russell insisted on recording it for Attitude.
 Attitude remains as Troop's highest selling album to date.

 Reception

-Allmusic critic Craig Lytle described the record as "a reasonably representative album for the group."
+AllMusic critic Craig Lytle described the record as "a reasonably representative album for the group."